 A second step is to make choices together that reflect your priorities and values.
 Let’s say that you grew up in a family that gave each other inexpensive birthday gifts, while your spouse’s family splurged and spent a lot more money.
 As you consider how to celebrate your birthdays, this is an opportunity to make your own choices that reflect the importance you place on birthdays, and the number of banks you have to rob so you have enough to spend.

 As you make these decisions, follow the guidance of Romans 12:10, which tells us to “give preference to one another in honor” (NASB).
 In most of your decisions, your sense of normal will not be superior to that of your spouse.
 If you both determine not to hold too tightly to what’s comfortable and familiar, you will find ways to compromise and honor each other and create your own normal in your new home.

 So … who’s going to turn out the lights in your family?

 For more great help for newlywed couples, check out Dennis and Barbara Rainey’s books, Starting Your Marriage Right and Preparing for Marriage Devotions for Couples.

-Michael and Hayley DiMarco talk about their difficult early years of marriage on FamilyLife Today®.
+Listen to Michael and Hayley DiMarco talk about their difficult early years of marriage on FamilyLife Today®.